GoLearnToCode/kiei924-chi-w16/syllabus.md

 Winter Quarter 2016

 ## Course Description
-Instructor: Jeffrey Cohen
+*Instructor: Jeffrey Cohen j-cohen@kellogg.northwestern.edu*

 This course is geared for entrepreneurs and non-programmers who want to learn the essentials of building web applications.
 Students will build a small website in steps, gaining skills in software analysis and experience with tools for building modern web applications.

 This course fulfills the prerequisite for KIEI-925.

-### Learning Goals
+## Learning Goals
 1. Build a custom website with modern HTML, CSS, and Javascript code
 2. Understand key concepts and patterns in modern web development
 3. Use cloud-based tools and resources to build and deploy a website

 ### Student Expectations

-1.Students should expect to spend 6-8 hours a week on assignments.
+1. Students should expect to spend 6-8 hours a week on assignments.
 Students are highly encouraged to work with a partner to help each other on their homework.
 2. Attendance at lectures is paramount, and participation is a significant part of the final grade.

 ### Computer Requirements